gmongaras/2Mamba2Furious/README.md

 Unfiltered experiments conducted before writing the paper are supplied at [https://wandb.ai/gmongaras1/Gated_Attention_V2](https://wandb.ai/gmongaras1/Gated_Attention_V2) [https://wandb.ai/gmongaras1/Mamba_buildup](https://wandb.ai/gmongaras1/Mamba_buildup).
 Experiments from the paper as well as other experiments that never got into the paper are supplied at [https://wandb.ai/gmongaras1/Mamba_Squared_Experiemnts](https://wandb.ai/gmongaras1/Mamba_Squared_Experiemnts)

-I need to clean up the repo significantly.
+The README comes from an older version of the repo so it is likely incorrect.
+For now, if you want to figure out the inference script (I will update how it works soon), I have [models on huggingface](https://huggingface.co/collections/gmongaras/2mamba2furious-linear-in-complexity-competitive-in-accurac) I need to clean up the repo significantly.
 Will do that soon!